macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 26: March 20, 2018

+**Today's Progress**: Finished, or so I think, with my own version of the Pig Game with my custom rules.
+You can play it here www.macexperts.gr/PigGame/index.html and you can see the code here www.macexperts.gr/PigGame/app.js The graphics are not mine  #100DaysOfCode

+**Thoughts:**

+### Day 25: March 19, 2018

+**Today's Progress**: Playing with JS objects and learning more about the this.  #100DaysOfCode

+**Thoughts:**

 ### Day 24: March 18, 2018

 **Today's Progress**: #Filemaker scripts finished.
 It parsed 85000 urls from JSON in a few minutes #100DaysOfCode